justneng/func1/README.md

     }

 ```
 you will see normal function call.
-It is function but it is a **Partial function** not a **Total function**
+It is function but it is a **Partial function** not a **Total function**.
-Partial function is not always return a mapping for some input.
+A partial function is not always return a mapping for some input so that is not good for functional programming.

 So I create a second class name **DeviderV2_Full_Function** try to create a **Total function** that is for every input always has output